Scott1974-1/TL-D3/README.md

 <b>Notes</b><br>
 <br>
 See the cura profiles folder for all the cura profiles needed for the TL-D3 Pro.
 Very useful for getting cura setup.
 Works with Cura 5.9.0<br>
 The STL's posted here are very useful for making your TL-D3 Pro more compatible of doing better cleaner prints.
-Plus a few extra STL files also.<br>
+Plus a few extra STL files that will be good add-ons to the final build as well.<br>
 <br>